Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ## Introduction

 As you may know our JS next generation library [Modular](https://github.com/Azure/azure-sdk-for-js/blob/main/design/modular-development.md) is composited of classical client layer, api layer and rest layer.
-And one of our goal is to have Azure Portal to use our libraries with the rest layer, cases like multi-client and multi-api may be uncommon but still valid, if cases like multi-client or multi-api come to us, as long as they are valid in the perspective of TypeSpec compiler, we will need to support them.
+And one of our goal is to have Azure Portal to use our libraries with the rest layer, cases like multi-client and multi-api may be uncommon but still valid, if cases like multi-client or multi-api come to us, as long as they are valid in the perspective of TypeSpec compiler, we will need to support them in our rest layer for Portal to adopt, As we will only release one single package for each release, there won't be any independent RLCs, which is why we need to support the multi-client and multi-api in the Modular.

+This document is going to talk about what the multi-client and multi-api for our Modular would look like. we will introduce it from:
+1. What's our **_Design Principals_**.
-This document is going to talk about what the multi-client and multi-api for our Modular would look like. we will introduce it from our **_Design Principals_**, and how the **_Eariler Design_** looks like and what kinds of problem it might cause, What our **_Proposals_** for the multi-client is, How each proposal looks like in different scenarios of **_Multi-Client in Modular_**, We will also talk about how **_Multi-Api in Modular_** should look like both in single client and multi-client case.
-Finally, we have some questions that may not be related to multi-client and multi-api but are related with the Modular to discuss.
+1. How the **_Eariler Design_** looks like and what kinds of problem it might cause.
+1. What our **_Proposals_** for the multi-client is.
+1. How each proposal looks like in different scenarios of **_Multi-Client in Modular_**
+1. We will also talk about how **_Multi-Api in Modular_** should look like both in single client and multi-client case.
+1. Finally, we have some questions that may not be related to multi-client and multi-api but are related with the Modular to discuss.

 ## Design Principals

 1. To generate N packages if we need N times of TypeSpec compilations.
    This means, we respect the package boundaries that are defined by the client.tsp. if there're N client.tsp files, no matter where those N client.tsp files point to, we will generate N packages.
-1. For RLC, Generate only one sub client per each service endpoint.
+1. For RLC, only generate one sub client per each service endpoint.
    This means, in terms of RLC, we only split it into multi-client where there're multi endpoints from one compilation i.e. the @service decorators.
 If the multiple sub clients is divided because they are going to have different version evolving strategy, RLC will only honor it when that api version parameter is in the parameterized host.
 Otherwise, it doesn't make any differences to RLC if it's version v1 or version v2.
-A case in point would be our [RLC for compute management plane](https://www.npmjs.com/package/@azure-rest/arm-compute).
+A case in point would be our [RLC for compute management plane](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/compute/arm-compute-rest).

 - Questions related:
   1. Is this a valid case where we use different @server decorator to point to the same endpoint.